flare-foundation/docs/docs/tech/state-connector.md

     Additionally, each node operator can provide a list of **local** attestation providers to be accepted besides the ones from the default set.

-    Local providers are physically the same as default providers, and they are treated exactly the same by the State Connector.
+    Local providers are the same kind of nodes as default providers, and they are treated exactly the same by the State Connector.
     Furthermore, providers can belong to both sets.

 <figure markdown>